AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 * https://docs.unity3d.com/Manual/class-NetworkBehaviour.html
 * https://docs.unity3d.com/ScriptReference/Networking.NetworkBehaviour.html

-# Pick Up Trigger
+# Pickupable
-The **Pick Up Trigger** component allows an item to be picked up.
+The **Pickupable** component allows an item to be picked up.
 Contains some additional server-side functionality for predicting the success or failure of an attempt to grab the item.

 # The Custom Network Manager and caching
 The **custom network manager** component is a singleton component that manages the network.